IZGateway/izgw-transform/docs/Preconditions.md

 This is useful, for example, in HL7v2 to know if a specific field exists in the processed message.
 You could also specify the first field in a segment to understand if the segment exists in the message.

-There are three fields requred in the JSON:
+There are three fields required in the JSON:

 * method &rarr; exists or not_exists
 * id &rarr; Unique UUID for this configured Precondition